 Sold to R. & W. Paul Maltsters Ltd. of Ipswich and underwent thorough overhaul

-Struck by a steamer on the River Thames at Vauxhall sustaining serious damage to port bow
+Struck by a steamer on the River Thames at Vauxhall sustaining serious damage to port bow.
+Heavily restored in 1946

 Vessel re-engined at Richards Bros, Lowestoft